aclarkxyz/data_coordinchi/READMEph2.md

 Prior to the addition of stereochemistry to the coordination layer, all _actual_ hydrogens were converted into _virtual_ (i.e. collapsed into a parent property and deleted from the graph) unless they had some unusual property, such as having more than one bond as is the case for bridging hydrides.
 With metal-centric stereocentres, however, this is slightly more interesting: when considering only tetrahedral and double bond stereochemistry, any atom centre with more than one hydrogen atom is not stereoactive.
 For this reason it is possible to standardise the output so that even stereoactive hydrogens are virtual, because the remaining heavy atoms are sufficient to define the geometry.
 For the metal-type geometries, however, it is possible to have two-or-more identical substituents and still need a stereochemistry label, i.e. having two hydrogen atoms does not invalidate the stereocentre.
 For stereocentres with two or more hydrogen atoms, they must be represented as _actual_ atoms, i.e. have their own node in the graph.
 Because this is necessary for some instances, it is therefore necessary for _all_ instances.

-Therefore, when drawing a structure that has square planar, trigonal bipyramidal or octahedral geometry, all the hydrogens atoms must be represented as atoms, otherwise the stereocentre will not be considered.
+Therefore, when drawing a structure that has square planar, trigonal bipyramidal or octahedral geometry, all the hydrogen atoms must be represented as nodes in the graph, otherwise the stereocentre will not be considered.
 Tetrahedral centres and asymmetric double bonds are not subject to this rule.
-Any hydrogen atom that participates in a stereocentre is retained within the graph, for purposes of generating the identifier.
+Any hydrogen atom that participates in one of the three additional stereocentre types is retained within the graph, for purposes of generating the identifier.

 Consider the following two representations of the same molecular composition: